-The latent position that represents the most similar observation is used as the starting point for a more accurate search in the selected model applying a gradient descent algorithm.
-Due to the fact that close points in the latent space are also close in the data space, it is expected that a more similar non-trained observation can be found around this starting point.
-The function that is minimised in the gradient descent algorithm is defined as:
+Additionally, the latent position that represents the most similar observation is used as the starting point for a more accurate search in the selected model applying a gradient descent algorithm.
+Due to the fact that close points in the latent space are also close in the data space, it is expected that a more similar nontrained observation can be found around this starting point.
+The function that is minimised in the gradient descent algorithm is defined by:

-$$\epsilon(\mathbf{x}) = \sum{i=1}^{d} ((\mathbf{y} - \boldsymbol{\mu})^2) + \frac{1}{2} \sum{i=1}^{q} (\mathbf{x}^2)$$ (4.4)
+$$\epsilon(\mathbf{x}) = \sum{j=1}^{d} ((\mathbf{y} - \boldsymbol{\mu})^2) + \frac{1}{2} \sum{j=1}^{q} (\mathbf{x}^2)$$ (4.4)

 where $\mathbf{y}$ is the current pedestrian observation and $\boldsymbol{\mu}$ represents the pedestrian observation reconstructed from the latent position $\mathbf{x}$ (see Equation 3.34).
 Both observations are previously scaled and referenced to the same joint.
-Finally, d corresponds to the dimension of the original observation and q to the dimension of the model.
+Finally, dcorresponds to the dimension of the original observation and q to the dimension of the model.

-Once the final latent position has been estimated, predictions of N latent coordinates are made using Equation 3.36 iteratively and their associated observations are reconstructed using Equation 3.34.
+Once the final latent position has been estimated, predictions of N observations ahead are made using Equations 3.36 and 3.34 iteratively.
 Thereby, given the current pedestrian location with respect to the sensor, the future pedestrian path can be computed adding the consecutive N predicted displacements.
 It is noteworthy that the reference point to reconstruct the path is the right hip since it corresponds to a point close to the centre of gravity.
-Additionally, given the N future pedestrian observations, the future intentions can be estimated through the application of the activity recognition algorithm, explained in Section 4.4, to these observations.
+Additionally, given the future pedestrian observations, the future intentions can be estimated through the application of the activity recognition algorithm explained in Section 4.4 to the N future pedestrian observations.

-An example of the latent position predictions from an observation of a walking activity is shown in Figure 4.24.
+An example of the latent position prediction for an observation of a walking activity is shown in Figure 4.24.
 The most appropriate model is shown and the latent position of the most similar observation is represented by a yellow marker.
 This latent position corresponds to the initial point for the gradient descent algorithm.
 The final point is represented by the black marker.
 Finally, the future latent positions are shown in red markers.
-As expected, the predicted latent coordinates are close to the trained latent positions.
+As expected, the predicted latent positions are close to the trained latent positions.

-Figure 4.24: Example of latent position predictions.
+Figure 4.24: Example of latent positions prediction.
 The green markers indicate the projection of a walking sequence onto the subspace.
 The model variance is represented from cold to warm colours.
 The latent position of the most similar observation is represented by a yellow marker.
 The final point obtained by the gradient descent algorithm is represented by the black marker.
 The future latent positions are shown in red markers,